 In the first nine months of 2013, international tourism grew by 5% according to the latest UNWTO World Tourism Barometer.
 The number of international tourist arrivals reported by destinations around the world increased by some 41 million between January and September, growing above UNWTOs initial forecast and creating an important stimulus to the receiving economies.

-International tourist arrivals grew by 5% in the first nine months of the year, to reach a record 845 million worldwide, an estimated 41 million more than in the same period of 2012.
+international tourism grows by 5%International tourist arrivals grew by 5% in the first nine months of the year, to reach a record 845 million worldwide, an estimated 41 million more than in the same period of 2012.
 Growth was driven by Europe and Asia and the Pacific, both seeing tourist numbers increase by 6%.

 “International tourism continues to grow above expectations, supporting economic growth in both advanced and emerging economies and bringing much needed support to job creation, GDP and the balance of payments of many destinations” said UNWTO Secretary-General, Taleb Rifai.
 “It is particularly encouraging to see the strong results in many European destinations, where the tourism sector is, undoubtedly, one of the engines of the economic recovery”.